subhash369/MovieFetch/MovieFetch/README.md

 # MovieInfo App

-JavaScript/jQuery app that fetches movie data from the OMDb API
+JavaScript app that fetches movie data from the OMDb API

 ## Usage